-A candidate has five years from the date of admission to the doctoral program to complete the dissertation and the doctoral degree.
-A candidate who does not maintain continuous enrollment without a Leave of Absence is considered dropped from the Ed.D. program and must file for readmission.
+A candidate has five (5) years from the date of admission to the doctoral program to complete the dissertation and the doctoral degree.
+A candidate who does not maintain continuous enrollment without a leave of absence is considered dropped from the doctoral program and must file for readmission.
+As standard practice, only one request for readmission to the program will be reviewed and processed, however, exceptions will be made in the event circumstances beyond the control of the candidate initiate a second request and are approved by the program director.